SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Everypony gasps at this revelation.

-Silk Rose pauses this story to remind you that Pinkie Pie is in fact best pony!
+Silk Rose pauses this story to remind you that Pinkie is in fact best pony!

 Rainbow Dash, unable to speak, blinks in Morse Code. "-.-. .- -. / -.-- --- ..- / - ..- .-. -. / -- . / -... .- -.-. -.- / .. -. - --- / .- / .--. --- -. -.-- ..--.."

-Twilight Sparkle obliges and turns Rainbow Dash back into a pony.
+Twilight obliges and turns Rainbow Dash back into a pony.

 Fluttershy hugs Rainbow Dash.
 "I missed you!"